luprader/BscThesis_Biology_uibk/notebook.md

 The current state outline was ported to the main thesis document, next steps will be to rewrite methods and introduction.

 ### 10/09/2023
-A section giving information about *Harmonia axyridis* was written in the main thesis, which is now mostly complete.
+A section giving information about *Harmonia axyridis* was written in the main thesis.
 There will be additional chapters on invasion theory and SDMs in order to give sufficient background.

 ### 11/09/2023
 All parallel code was edited to potentially allow all cores.
 This was mainly done since apparently even thread numbers are optimized better by the operating system.
 A background section in invasion theory was written.

+### 12/09/2023
+Model building was edited to save the results for each year separately as well, making it easier to compute the results in batches (if necessary).
+A background section for SDMs and the used modelling methods was written.
+After a better understanding of maxnet's feature classes, threshold features were removed and quadratic features were added back.